jasonemarkson/MyMeals/notes.md

 -----------------------------------
 Nested routes (2 required)

-it would make sense to be able to nest the user's recipes such as '/users/:id/recipes' it would maybe also make sense to be able to see a user's reviews for other recipes such as '/users/:id/reviewed_recipes' that could be cool
+SHOW - it would make sense to be able to nest the user's recipes such as '/users/:id/recipes' NEW - it would maybe also make sense to leave a review on the recipe show page you're currently viewing -- '/recipes/:id/reviews/new'
 -----------------------------------
 Buffalo Chicken Dip